Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2015-04-01/types.md

 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **location**: string (ReadOnly): The location of the resource group to which the resource belongs.
 * **name**: 'throughput' (Required, DeployTimeConstant): The resource name
-* **properties**: [ThroughputUpdateProperties](#throughputupdateproperties) (Required): Properties to update Azure Cosmos DB resource throughput.
+* **properties**: [ThroughputUpdateProperties](#throughputupdateproperties) (Required): The properties of an Azure Cosmos DB resource throughput
-* **tags**: [Dictionary<string,String>](#dictionarystringstring) (ReadOnly): Tags are a list of key-value pairs that describe the resource.
+* **tags**: [Tags](#tags) (ReadOnly): Tags are a list of key-value pairs that describe the resource.
 These tags can be used in viewing and grouping this resource (across resource groups).
 A maximum of 15 tags can be provided for a resource.
 Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
 For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
 Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".
 * **type**: 'Microsoft.DocumentDB/databaseAccounts/apis/tables/settings' (ReadOnly, DeployTimeConstant): The resource type

 ## DatabaseAccountCreateUpdateProperties
 ### Properties
 * **capabilities**: [Capability](#capability)[]: List of Cosmos DB capabilities for the account
-* **connectorOffer**: 'Small': The cassandra connector offer type for the Cosmos DB database C* account.
+* **connectorOffer**: 'Small': The cassandra connector offer type for the Cosmos DB C* database account.
 * **consistencyPolicy**: [ConsistencyPolicy](#consistencypolicy): The consistency policy for the Cosmos DB database account.
-* **databaseAccountOfferType**: string (Required): The offer type for the database
+* **databaseAccountOfferType**: 'Standard' (Required): The offer type for the Cosmos DB database account.
 * **documentEndpoint**: string (ReadOnly): The connection endpoint for the Cosmos DB database account.
 * **enableAutomaticFailover**: bool: Enables automatic failover of the write region in the rare event that the region is unavailable due to an outage.
 Automatic failover will result in a new write region for the account and is chosen based on the failover priorities configured for the account.
 * **enableCassandraConnector**: bool: Enables the cassandra connector on the Cosmos DB C* account